RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 ## Network Ports

-For initial configuration and ongoing maintenance of a CRDB, every nude must have access to the REST API ports of every other node.
+For initial configuration and ongoing maintenance of a CRDB, every node must have access to the REST API ports of every other node.
 You must also open ports for [VPNs and Security groups]({{< relref "/rs/administering/designing-production/networking/port-configurations.md" >}}).

 For synchronization, CRDBs operate over the standard endpoint ports.